gardegu/LAB42_RTX_control/README.md

     source install/setup.bash
     cd ..

-    # If you want to use the arm
+If you want to use the arm, do

     ./start_arm.sh

-    # If you want to launch only the simulation
+If you want to launch only the simulation, do

     ros2 launch ros_interace_umi_rtx simu.launch.py